-Figure 22 show a typical difftime distribution for a single wire.
+Figure 26 show a typical difftime distribution for a single wire.
 The t_0 and t{max} for each individual wire is extracted from its drifttime distributions.
 Large deviations are a good indicator for problems.
 We often observed a pattern related to groups of three drift tubes constituting a gas-tripplet.
-After an extended period of flushing (xxxxxxx liter) these structures disappear.
-One, and only one, severe problem remains, which are the broken wires observed in some chambers as mentioned above. xxxxxxxxxx
+After an extended period of flushing (xxxxxx liter) these structures disappear.
+One, and only one, severe problem remains, which are the broken wires observed in some chambers as mentioned above. xxxxxxxxx

-Further analysis of the data uses software being developed for ATLAS and involves driftdistance versus drifttime calibration with corresponding track fits to drift circles in individual chambers.
-The distribution of the residuals for a representative wire is shown in figure 23.
-The efficiency for single hits is 9xxxx% and the resolution is xxxxxxx μm as expected for the current conditions.
+Further analysis of the data uses software being developped for ATLAS and involves driftdistance versus drifttime calibration with corresponding track fits to drift circles in individual chambers.
+The distribution of the residuals for a representative wire is shown in figure 27.